Skip to content

 Outcome

-This project demonstrates a theme I care about deeply: resilient software should not collapse the moment it loses access to the network.
-By pairing offline archives with an MCP interface, the server makes local knowledge bases feel like first-class infrastructure for AI systems instead of second-best fallbacks.
+I care about software that does not collapse the moment it loses the network.
+Pairing offline archives with an MCP interface makes local knowledge bases feel like first-class infrastructure for AI systems instead of second-best fallbacks.

 Was this helpful?